 The advising note strongly encourages students to work closely with an advisor to determine all the lower division requirements, such as those in general education, at the university to which the student plans to transfer.
-This places more burden on students to identify the unique institutional and program-specific requirements where they will transfer.
-If not completed prior to transferring, some requirements (such as the two years of language required for a BA degree at most Oregon public universities) may complicate completion of upper division and major-intensive requirements in a timely fashion.
+This leaves the onus on students to identify specific requirements, including general education, that are unique to the university to which they will transfer.
+If not completed prior to transferring, some requirements (such as the two years of language required for a BA degree at most Oregon public universities) will be difficult to complete while also completing upper division and major-intensive requirements.
 However, the group was concerned that requiring two years of foreign language for the BA transfer degree could create a barrier to students.